-Research materials, highlighted on several child development related websites, point out the importance of quality time between parents and children.
+Research shows the importance of quality time between parents and children.
 Here are some of the many ways you can support your child’s early learning through your everyday activities.

 It is a happy talent to know how to play

 Babies express their needs and feelings through sounds and cries, body movements, and facial expressions.

 - Repeat the sounds and words your child uses and have back-and-forth conversations.

 - Read, sing, and tell stories.
 These are fun ways to help your child understand the meaning of new words and ideas.